Key Takeaways

 Three scenarios where guest posting still earns its place in a 2026 link profile:

+- You need specific anchor text to a specific page.
 When a product page or landing page needs three to five referring domains with partial-match anchors to cross a keyword ranking threshold, guest posting is the cleanest way to get there.
 Digital PR can't deliver this — journalists write the anchor text, and they rarely pick the one you were hoping for.
 Guest posting (or a link insertion) puts the anchor exactly where you want it.

-Some industries live in a handful of niche blogs and trade pubs that general news outlets never cover.
+- You operate in a vertical with specific niche publications.
+Some industries live in a handful of niche blogs and trade publications that general news outlets never cover.
 If your audience reads five specific industry sites and a genuine expert contribution to one of them would be a credible, useful piece of content — that's a guest post worth writing.
 Topical relevance signals from a tight niche often outweigh raw DR from a general publication.

 The 2026 Approach: Primary + Supplement